chudley/manta-buckets-api/docs/internal/design.md

 # Monitoring

 There is a second server running in each muskie process to facilitate monitoring.
-This is accessible at `http_insecure_port + 800`.
+This is accessible at `port + 800`.
 For example, the first (of 16 in production) muskie process within a zone usually runs on port 8081, so the monitoring server would be accesible on port 8881 from both the `manta` and `admin` networks.
 The monitoring server exposes Kang debugging information and Prometheus application metrics.

 ## Kang